Credible Decentralized Exchange Design via Verifiable Sequencing Rules: Introduction

-One can also weaken Theorem~\ref{thm:pump-dump} by allowing users to make use of a {\em limit price} to specify the maximum they want to pay for a buy order (or the minimum they want to receive for a sell order); however, the miner can still force the user to settle at those limit prices.
-Indeed, it is a common practice for users to set limit prices that deviate from the most recent buy or sell price due to uncertainty over the state an order would execute~\cite{heimbach2022eliminating}.
-In contrast, our positive result, Theorem~\ref{thm:greedy}, holds even for market orders (i.e., orders that are submitted without the use of limit prices).
+One can also weaken Theorem~\ref{thm:pump-dump} by allowing users to make use of a {\em limit price} to specify the maximum they want to pay for a buy order (or the minimum they want to receive for a sell order).
+By setting a limit price, a transaction fails to execute unless their execution price is as good as this limit.
+If a transaction fails, no trade takes place, but users must still pay blockchain transaction fees.
+Requiring all transactions to pay fees, even if they fail, is a security mechanism from existing blockchains to increase the cost for a Denial-of-Service-Attack (where a malicious user nationally creates transactions that will fail and consume network resources).

+One might wonder why can't users simply set limit prices equal to the most recent market price to prevent sandwich attacks?
+First, users can still be manipulated in the status quo such that they trade at their limit prices, and thus, they need to set limit prices close to the standalone price, and this can lead to high latency, with transactions failing to execute.
+In contrast, our positive result, Theorem~\ref{thm:greedy}, does not require users to use limit prices for protection (since if a transaction is a victim of a predatory trading strategy it still trades at a price at least as good as the standalone price).

-If one aims to design a sequencer where the miner never obtains risk-free profits (i.e., where the miner is sure to receive some tokens for free), then Theorem~\ref{thm:impossibility} shows such a goal is unattainable.
+If one aims to design a sequencing rule where the miner can never obtain risk-free profits (risk-free profits meaning the miner is sure to receive some tokens for free), then Theorem~\ref{thm:impossibility} shows such a goal is unattainable.
 Thus, Theorem~\ref{thm:greedy} focuses on providing provable guarantees from the user's perspective.
-This is our main result, and ensures that if a self-interested miner includes a user's transaction in the block, then either the transaction executes with at a good execution price---as good as if the user's transaction was the only one in the block---or the miner neither gains nor loses by including that transaction.
+This is our main result, and ensures that if a self-interested miner includes a user's transaction in the block, then either the transaction executes with at a good execution price---as good as if the user's transaction was the only one in the block---or the miner does not gain by including the transaction.
 That is, a miner can profitably insert their own transactions, but only to the extent that the user's execution price is no worse than their standalone price (i.e., the price if they were the only transaction in the block).
-Although a user can get a bad execution price, in this case, the miner provably does not profit from including the user's transaction.
-For example, if two users each wish to buy $q$ units of the same token, then in the absence of any other transactions, it is inevitable that the order to execute last pays a higher price.
+Although a user can still get a bad execution price, but in this case the miner provably does not profit from including the user's transaction.
+For example, if two users each wish to buy $q$ units of the same token, then in the absence of any other transactions, it is inevitable that the transaction that executes in second place pays a higher price.
 This is due to competition for the same token and not due to miner manipulation.